NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 3. Assessment: Each open-source tool was tested and evaluated against the defined criteria.
 This involved installing and configuring the tools, exploring their functionality, and assessing their performance.

-4. Documentation and Review: A comprehensive review of the open-source tools was documented, including their strengths, weaknesses, and notable features.
+4. Documentation and Review: A comprehensive review of the open-source tools were documented, including their strengths, weaknesses, and notable features.

 5. Analysis: The findings and insights from the assessment were analyzed to make informed recommendations.